- Pregnancy and the immune system

 The NK and Th1/Th2 cell test results will be available after 48 hours.

-Results can be faxed and we will also send hard copies of the report by post.
-We are currently unable to email results.
+Results can be emailed and we will also send hard copies of the report by post.

 If the test has been arranged by an individual rather than a clinic, we will send out an invoice with the results.